ronnieholm/Backend-web-programming-course-spring-2015/Notes.md

 from the element with index 0 up to the element with index 9 (not 10).

-We can ask an array how long it is, giving us more robust code (in the sense that if we change the length of the array, we don't have to remember to change the value in the condition as well):
+We can ask an array how long it is, giving us more robust code in the sense that if we change the length of the array, we don't have to remember to change the value in the condition as well:

     for (int index = 0; index < numberArray.Length; index++) {
         Console.WriteLine(numberArray[index]);